TZstatsADS/Fall2016-proj1-grp15/doc/README.md

-# Project: Influences of STEM majors
+# Project: Influences of STEM policy
 ### Doc folder

 The doc directory contains the report, presentation files and codes.
 It can have subfolders.